News & Publications

 Richard Lyons says his conservation ethic began to evolve shortly after the death of his father.

 He began noticing things about the land they had farmed together.
 Crops wilted sooner over areas of compaction from tractor and truck tires.
-Water running from grassy areas after heavy rains were free of sediment.
+Water running from grassy areas after heavy rains was free of sediment.

 Without a father or grandfather to explain how they had farmed in the past, Richard began farming with an open mind to prevent soil erosion from wind and rain.